dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 Species of Bugs

 Welcome to Entomology 101.
 The term  program bug,  as you probably know, refers to a problem with software.
-In other words, if software doesn’t perform as
+In other words, if software doesn't perform as

 expected, it has a bug.
 Fact is, all major software programs have bugs — lots of